-When it comes to finding the best school holiday activities in Ballarat, this summer look no further.
+When it comes to finding the best school holiday activities in Ballarat, this spring look no further.
 From gold mining to medieval knights and wildlife, you are sure to find something that is guaranteed to excite the whole family.
-We have compiled all the best school holiday ideas and the top attractions in Ballarat for you these December & January school holidays.
-In this article you will find updated and new events for the summer period!
+We have compiled all the best school holiday ideas and the top attractions in Ballarat for you these September school holidays.
+In this article you will find updated and new events for the spring period!

-Easter school holidays in Victoria are Friday 29 March to Sunday 14 April 2024.
+Spring school holidays in Victoria are Saturday 21 September to Sunday 6 October.

-Fun things to do for the Ballarat school holidays this Summer
+Fun things to do for the Ballarat school holidays this spring

 We have broken our list of Ballarat school holiday activities into sections to help you: